reveal/revealjs.com/site/content/fragments.md

   </div>
 </div>

-## Fragment events
+## Fragment Events

-When a slide fragment is either shown or hidden reveal.js will dispatch an event.
+When a fragment is either shown or hidden reveal.js will dispatch an event.

-Some libraries, like MathJax (see #505), get confused by the initially hidden fragment elements.
-Often times this can be fixed by calling their update or render function from this callback.

 ```javascript
 Reveal.on( 'fragmentshown', event => {